• Skip to primary navigation

 • Passport

-• Cash (Japan is still very much a cash society and there are plenty of places where you can’t pay by card so make sure you always carry enough cash, especially in more rural areas with fewer ATMs).
+• Cash ⇒ while I recommend bringing bank cards, Japan is still very much a cash society.
+There are plenty of places where you can't pay by card so make sure you always carry enough cash, especially in more rural areas with fewer ATMs.

 Small emergency kit